codio/site/source/docs/dashboard/classes/overview.html.md

 - A class is associated with Modules.
 - A class can contain as many modules as required.
 - You can assign modules to classes from [Courses](/docs/tuts/publish/overview/)
+- You can enable/disable individual units in the modules.

 ##Classes Listings
 The main Classes screen shows a complete listing of all Classes belonging to any organizations you are a member of.